beckerdo/FretsGraphics/README.md

 TODOs
 ==========
 1. Complete Display Option editor panel.
 2. Break up of properties into ascii, graphic, user options.
+Use grouping names in keys.
+3. Add tab display panel.
+Allow fretboard touches to add/del notes or to add to tab display.
+4. On tab display, show note quality (R-3-5) and interval (0+2+2).
-4. Slider or button control of enharmonic and octave transparency.
+5. Slider or button control of enharmonic and octave transparency.
-5. Look up of note/formula, find nearest name, place in comments.
+6. Look up of note/formula, find nearest name, place in comments.
-6. Chart making page.
+7. Chart making page.
    Allow spreadsheet-like grid to display multiple fretboard displays Each grid entry can display complete model (fretboard, root, formula, notes/locations, variation, score) Each grid entry can display incremental changes base on info from another cell.
 For example:
    Page default data at cell 0,0.
 Cell 1,1 contains G root, Cell 1,2 modifies $1,$1 root with +2 steps.
    Some cells can be blank or contain text or contain colors or images.
    Page data can be saved and read from property file.
-7. More ToDos in frets.swing.ui package.
+8. More ToDos in frets.swing.ui package.

 Contributors